Jerry Soto

-Jerry Soto is a Puerto Rican sports commentator, signed to WWE as part of the Spanish announce team, alongside Marcelo Rodríguez.
+Jerry Soto is a Puerto Rican sports commentator, signed to WWE as part of the Spanish announce team, alongside Marcelo Rodríguez and (until 2020) Carlos Cabrera.

+Early life

+Jerry Soto he was born and raised in Yauco, Puerto Rico.
+He was a wrestling fan growing up in Yauco.
+He studied Arts at the University of Puerto Rico.

+Professional career

-Soto was originally hired by WWE in March 2011, but was released due to COVID-19 budget cuts in 2020.
+He was a member of the theater group Repertorio Español at the New York Performance Art Theatre where he met Marcelo Rodríguez.
+Since WWE was looking for a replacement for Hugo Savinovich, Marcelo Rodríguez got Soto a tryout as a Spanish announcer.
+Soto was hired by WWE in October 2011, but was released due to COVID-19 pandemic budget cuts in 2020.
 On February 17, 2022, Carlos Cabrera was released by the company, with Soto being re-hired to take his position.